InfiniteRacer/Airline-Booking-System/FEATURES.md

 # - Can override a save slot
 # - Information & Flights saved are saved to a file 'database'
 # - Can clear the users inputted data
-# - Can clear the information on the file 'database'
 #
 #----------------------------------------------------------------------
 # User Portal: